CAPITAL INTERNAL MEDICINE ASSOCIATES, P.C.

-Other than as stated above, we will not disclose your health information other than with your written authorization.
-You may revoke your authorization at any time, however it will not affect any use of disclosure permitted by your authorization while it was in effect.
+Other than as stated above, we will not disclose your health information without your written authorization.
+You may revoke your authorization at any time; however, it will not affect any use of disclosure permitted by your authorization while it was in effect.

 You have the following rights regarding your health information:

 TO INSPECT AND COPY

 You may inspect and obtain a copy of your protected health information that is contained in a designated record set for as long as we maintain it.
 This contains medical and billing records and any other records that your physician and the practice use for making decisions about you.
 You must submit a written request to the Privacy Officer noted on the last page of this Notice.
 There may be a fee involved for the costs of copying, mailing or other costs incurred by the practice.
 Inspection and copying of your medical information will only take place during normal business hours.